xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 Once you have added users, the next time users open Katalon Studio for working, their machine IDs are automatically added in the **Online Licenses** section.
 In other words, the users activate the licenses simply by using Katalon Studio.

-  > Notes:
-  >
-  > The number of licensed users cannot exceed the license quota.
+Granting a license this way allows you to transfer a license freely among registered users of an organization as long as the number of licensed users does not exceed the license quota.

+You can revoke these licenses at any time by following this guide: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).

 For KRE, all Users of an Organization can use the KRE licenses by default once the Organization has purchased the KRE licenses.